 When describing your experiences and accomplishments, be sure to use concrete examples.
 This will help bring your experiences to life for the reader and give them a better understanding of who you are.

 Your personal statement would be effective if it's written in the first-person point of view.
 This means using "I" statements throughout the essay.
-The first-person point of view will also help to make your writing more personal and relatable for the reader.
+The first-person point of view will also help make your writing more personal and relatable.

 You want to avoid using any clichés in your personal statement.
 Clichés are overused phrases that are often seen as trite or hackneyed.
 Some examples of typical clichés include "time heals all wounds" and "you can't judge a book by its cover."
 By avoiding clichés, you can ensure that your personal statement is original and fresh.